Impactworkers/iw-complaint-manager/docs/_development-resources/instances.md

 ---
 layout: dev-resources
 title: How to Switch Between Instances
-parent: Development Resources
+parent: How To Guides
-permalink: /dev-resources/instances
+permalink: /how-to/instances
 ---

 # How to Switch Between Instances